Bex Fowler: 2014–2020

 Sonia returns from Kettering and wants Bex to move in with her and her brother, Robbie Jackson (Dean Gaffney) and Dot, however, Bex wants to remain with Martin and Stacey.
 Alexandra decides she will take revenge on Bex when she overhears Bex smugly telling Travis that Alexandra will mess up in the showcase.
 Before Bex's performance at the showcase, Madison and Alexandra break a guitar string and when Bex looks for one in a classroom, Madison and Alexandra pin Bex up against a wall.
 Shakil hears the bullying through headphones and exposes it through the soundboard.
 Bex is found locked in the cupboard and she is encouraged to perform following her ordeal.
 Bex and Louise make amends and Bex decides to go the prom with Shakil.
 At the prom, Louise suffers burns after being pushed onto lit candles by Alexandra and Madison, leading to their arrests.
 Bex visits Louise in hospital but her mother, Lisa Fowler (Lucy Benjamin), says Louise wants no visitors and Lisa tells Bex her plans for Louise if she was well.
 Louise is distressed when Lisa and Bex arrange for Travis to visit her.
 Bex receives her GCSE results and is disappointed that she gained a D in music, so Sonia contacts Gethin about Bex's result and Gethin agrees to tutor Bex.
 Following a gas explosion, Bex tends to Gethin's wounds and they kiss.
 Bex apologises but Gethin reassures her, however, he says he can no longer tutor her and says a relationship would be illegal due to the fact he is her teacher and insists he has no feelings for her.
-Bex attempts to make Gethin jealous by flirting with Shakil and Gethin asks her to stop her behaviour and he later kisses Sonia, watched by Bex.
+Bex attempts to make Gethin jealous by flirting with Shakil and Gethin asks her to stop her behaviour.
 When Bex claims to have a new boyfriend, Gethin starts tutoring her again.
 Bex continues to pursue him but he insists nothing can happen, and Louise asks Bex not to chase Gethin.
 However, Bex tries to get Gethin to admit he likes her, but he goes through with telling Sonia that Bex kissed him.
 Sonia is furious that the kiss happened weeks ago and throws Gethin out.
 She asks Bex for the whole truth and Bex insists it was just a kiss and asks Sonia not to report Gethin.
 Gethin gets drunk and Bex's great-uncle, Jack Branning (Scott Maslen), Gethin's landlord, evicts Gethin when he finds out about the kiss.
 Gethin then leaves Walford.
 Louise accidentally tells Shakil about Bex and Gethin, and Bex is heartbroken when Shakil kisses Louise, though Louise is stunned and disgusted by Shakil's immaturity.
 Bex is devastated when Shakil is stabbed and killed in a knife attack in May 2018.